 When I allow myself to live the cycle—to not only bud and bloom and soak in the sun, but also to let my leaves fall away and myself compost or rest under cold frozen ground—then I go with the flow of the world, then I thrive, even in those wintery hibernations.

 In all of my work, I hope to embrace and honor that sacred cycle and inspire others to do the same.
-Feel free to visit my blog, Litany to Wonder, for more thoughts on the cycle of seasons in story, ritual, and life.
+Feel free to visit my Story Sanctuary for new pieces of writing from me, or the archives of my blog, Litany to Wonder, for more thoughts on the cycle of seasons in story, ritual, and life.

 Or, let’s schedule some Story Time so you can tell me all about the story you’re longing to tell and discover what kind of support will help you to unleash it.